SubramaniyanGS/TwitterSentimentAnalysis/README.md

 # TwitterSentimentAnalysis
-This project was help you to analyze the peoples emotions or sentiment in twitter.This is also used  to analyze the sentence.That sentence may be positive,negative or nutral.
+This project was help you to analyze the peoples emotions or sentiment in twitter.This is also used  to analyze the sentence.That sentence may be positive,negative or neutral.
 # Using Languages
 Python
 # Using Libraries